 Single messages delivered through a single channel are rarely effective for reaching employees.
 They’re busy performing their jobs and don’t welcome distractions.
 Communication campaigns resolve this by focusing on frequency and format.

 Higher message frequency builds employee awareness.
-Broader channel mix improves understanding and ultimately drives outcomes.
+A broader channel mix improves understanding and ultimately drives outcomes.

 Communication Campaigns = Higher Frequency x Broader Channel Mix

 As internal communicators, we seek to achieve one of two objectives: to drive action, or influence change.
 Priority notifications demand high visibility and immediate action.
 Employee behavior change or workplace culture change are slower-burn, requiring longer-term message exposures.